Analysis of Knowledge Transfer in Kernel Regime: Proofs

-We continue the discussion in (15 of paper).
+We continue the discussion in (12 of paper) and remind that $\sigma_{\max}$ is the largest singular value of matrices and $\|\|$ means the 2-norm of vectors.
 Note that the values $s=-p_i$ correspond to the points where $\det(\bI+\bT(s))=0$.
 We also observe that these values correspond to the negative of eigenvalues of the matrix $\barbH(t=0)$.
 We conclude that under assumption 2, the eigenvalues of $\barbH=\barbH(t=0)$ are distinct and strictly positive, hence this matrix is diagonalizable.
 Now, we write $\barbH(t)=\barbH+\Delta\barbH(t)$ and state the following lemma: \begin{lemma} Suppose that $\barbH$ is a diagonalizable matrix with strictly positive eigenvalues and denote its smallest eigenvalue by $p$.
-Take $\Delta\barbH(t)$ ar a matrix valued function of the continuous valiable $t$ such that for a given fixed value of $t$
+Take $\Delta\barbH(t)$ as a matrix valued function of the continuous valiable $t$ such that for a given fixed value of $t$